sebastiantoh/tp/docs/team/jmleong666.md

 * **New Feature**: Added the ability to clear past interactions with the GUI.
   * What it does: allows the user to clear up the GUI.
   * Justification: This feature improves user experience by reducing clutter on the GUI.

+* **New Feature**: Added the ability to switch between light/dark themes.
+  * What it does: allows users to switch between light/dark themes.
+  * Justification: This feature improves user experience by giving them the option to have a lighter/darker appearance for the GUI.

+* **New Feature**: Added the ability to navigate between previous inputs using the up and down keys.
+  * What it does: allows user to retrieve previous inputs.
+  * Justification: This feature improves user experience by allowing users to correct erroneous inputs or re-enter previous commands easily.

 * **New Feature**: Added the ability to add contacts to the archive.
   * What it does: allows user to stash away inactive contacts.
   * Justification: This feature allows users to focus on the more important or active contacts.